What is Neck Pain?

 Ensure your keyboard and mouse are positioned within easy reach of your body.
 If you are reaching forward to access these items, your shoulders will naturally slump forward over time.
 Aim to keep your elbows by your side and close to your body.

-If your mouse is positioned too far away from your body due to the keyboard being too wide, you may want to invest in a compact mini ergonomic keyboard such as the Perixx Compact Keyboard.
+If your mouse is positioned too far away from your body due to the keyboard being too wide, you may want to invest in a compact mini ergonomic keyboard such as the Ease Compact Ergonomic Keyboard or the Compact Mini Ergonomic Keyboard.

 Ensure your back is sitting against the back rest on your chair.
 After all, that is what it is there for.
 Sitting on the edge of your chair with no or limited back support will lead to the forward head slumping posture you want to avoid.
 Your back rest should have sufficient height that it provides support up to the base of your neck/shoulders.
 If you require an ergonomic chair with a high backrest we recommend the Endeavour 103 Ergonomic Chair.